What Size Air Conditioner Do I Need?

 Cooling capacity is measured in British thermal units (BTUs).
 A BTU is a standard unit of energy that indicates the amount of heat an air conditioner can remove in one hour.
 The majority of room air conditioning units range from 5,000 to 18,000 BTUs.
 Because central air conditioners are larger, they’re usually measured in tons.
 A one-ton system is equivalent to 12,000 BTUs.
 Many central air conditioning models range from 1 to 5 tons.

 Sizing a Room Air Conditioner

-- A room measuring 150 to 350 square feet might need to have a 5,000 to 8,000 BTU air conditioner.
+- A room measuring 150 to 350 square feet will probably require a 5,000 to 8,000 BTU air conditioner.

-- A room measuring between 350 and 550 square feet could need an 8,000 to 12,000 BTU unit.
+- A room that is around 350 and 550 square feet should need an 8,000 to 12,000 BTU unit.

-- A large room or open area of 550 to 1,000 square feet may necessitate a 12,000 to 18,000 BTU unit.
+- A large room or open area of 550 to 1,000 square feet may take a 12,000 to 18,000 BTU unit.

 Sizing a Central Air Conditioner

 Determining the correct size of central air conditioner begins with the home’s square footage, but accurate sizing requires a more in-depth look.
 HVAC professionals rely on load calculations detailed in Manual J to determine a home’s unique cooling requirements.
 Here are the considerations that professionals consider:

 - Square footage: How big your home is greatly affects its cooling requirements, with bigger homes generally requiring more cooling capacity.